 (If you haven’t already, check out Vlad’s great blog at https://vladtalkstech.com/).

-And this is actually a great point to any inexperienced speaker:
+And this is actually a great point for any inexperienced speaker:

 Ask for feedback.
 Ask for opinions about your session topics.
 Ask for help with your materials.

-There’s a lot of experienced speakers in the community, who’re open to coaching and sparring – don’t be afraid to get in touch!
+There are a lot of experienced speakers in the community, who’s open to coaching and sparring – don’t be afraid to get in touch!

 Speaking is fun – but writing is effective!